berserkware/waffleweb/docs/Getting-Started/Basics.rst

 	    return HTTPResponse(request, '404 Page', status=404)

 You have to set the status code or it will automatically default to 200.

+For more information you can go to `Custom Error Pages </How-To-Guides/Custom-Error-Pages.rst>`_.

 Accessing request data
 ......................